 At the time of this article being written, officials in Missouri have not actually legalized or made a statement about hemp-derived CBD products – putting these products in a legal gray area.
 It is important to remember that hemp-derived CBD products are legal in all 50 states under the 2018 Farm Bill, so long as they contain no more than 0.3% THC.
-This means residents can legally access hemp-derived CBD products.
+This means residents can legally access full spectrum CBD products.
 However, since the state doesn’t have any regulations in place, it is vital that residents of Missouri do their research and find reputable companies that are selling safe and legal hemp-derived CBD products.

 Is CBD Oil Legal in Missouri?